miarond/DNA_Center_Device_Discovery/README.md

 Which translates to:

 * `5A1N`
-  * DHCP suboption indicating Plug and Play, active operation, version 1, and no debug information
+  * DHCP suboption indicating Plug and Play, active operation, PnP Version 1 (to select PnP Version 2, change this digit to 2), and no debug information
 * `B2`
   * PnP Server Address Type.
 B2 = IPv4 Address, B1 = hostname
 * `K4`